Mat1020/RaspPi-LED/README.md

 ## Bulding Up the Circuit
 1. Connect one of the Female/Male Jumper to the GND pin.

+2. Connect another Female/Male Jumper to the GND pin.

+3. Connect the GND jumper to the negative row of the breadboard (Right Side)

 **Step 1:** <br>
 Connect one of the female/male jumper to the GND pin